antirose/CovidInfectionAnalysis/README.md

  * SVM support vector machine :
  SVM or Support Vector Machine is a linear model used for classification and regression problems.
-It can solve linear and non-linear problems and work well for many practical problems.
+It can solve linear and non-linear problems and works well for many practical problems.

 <img width="228" alt="Screen Shot 2022-04-02 at 12 26 41 AM" src="https://user-images.githubusercontent.com/91306158/161373350-4c9d81d2-6dac-4573-ab2e-608e800f2f2d.png">